Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Proof of Theorem

 \section{Proof of Theorem~\ref{th:girth:4}}

+The main part of this appendix is devoted to proving the convolutional code part of Theorem~\ref{th:girth:4}.
+The QC code part will be considered at the end of this appendix.

-The proof of this theorem is based on upper bounding the minimum Hamming distance upper bound in~\eqref{eq:bound:1}, thereby taking advantage of the fact that $\matr{H}(x)$ is assumed to be of type I and to have a $4$-cycle.
-For the ease of reference, \eqref{eq:bound:1} is repeated here, i.e.,
+The proof of this theorem is based on upper bounding the free Hamming distance upper bound in~\eqref{eq:bound:1:convolutional:code}, thereby taking advantage of the fact that $\shortmatrHconv(y) \defeq \matrHconv(y)$ is assumed to be of type $1$ and to have a $4$-cycle.
+For ease of reference, Eq.~\eqref{eq:bound:1:convolutional:code} is repeated here, \ie,